4512Bearbots/DuggRe2019/README.md

 # DuggRe2019
- First implementation of talon srxs, using can bus; robot refresh Ported from eclipse to Visual Studio Code
+ First implementation of talon srxs, using can bus; robot refresh.
+Over the summer ported from Eclipse into Visual Studio Code(Yum)